 4. Drive awareness internally

-Companies need to develop best practices, processes and policies that educate all staff on how to recognise and manage biases.
+Companies must develop best practices, processes and policies that educate all staff on recognising and managing biases.
 Training Industry recommends seven tips to create an effective training program:

 Sharon Melamed, Founder of Matchboard, says:

-If your business leverages AI technology, take concrete steps to monitor how it is coded as well as the content it absorbs its information from.
+If your business leverages AI tools, take concrete steps to monitor how it is coded and the content it absorbs its information from.

-How can we curb bias in recruitment once and for all?
+Can we curb recruitment bias for once and all?